Religion in Korea: Korean Christianity

-Islam
+Korean Islam

 There are about 200,000 followers of Islam in South Korea, most of whom are foreign migrant workers from South Asia, West Asia, Indonesia, and Malaysia, and there are less than 30,000 local Korean Muslims.
 The Korean Muslim communities are mainly located in Seoul and Busan, with Seoul containing about 40% of the country’s Muslims.
 The largest mosque in South Korea is the Seoul Central Mosque and there are smaller mosques found in the other cities.
 Seoul alone has 40% of South Korea's total Muslim population.

 Judaism

 Jews first came to South Korea with the US military during the Korean War in 1950, Jewish-American soldiers tried to help poor Koreans (especially children) and formed a small community.
-The Jewish community in South Korea is very small, found only in the Seoul area, with very few Koreans believe in Judaism (유태교).
+The Jewish community in South Korea is very small, found only in the Seoul area, with very few Koreans believing in Judaism (유태교).

 Hinduism

 South Korea's Hindu believers are mainly Indian and Nepalese migrant workers living in South Korea.
 However, Hindu traditions, such as yoga and Vedanta, sparked Koreans' interest in Indian culture.
 There are two Hindu temples in the Seoul area.